BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 This collection of mainframe tools is dependent upon IBM's ISPF.
 The items can only be used on the mainframe by users of Quick-Edit and Endevor.
 Although these tools are not available to  VS Code or Zowe users, some provide a user experience similar to one from a modern tool.

+You have a choice on how to upload to your mainframe:
-Use the extension on each item to determine where the item needs to reside.
+ 1. Use the extension on each item to determine where the item needs to reside.
+Upload the items you need individually.
+ 2. Look for a .bat file whose name matches a function you want to install.
+If you click on the .bat file in your cloned location, it will copy all the files you need into a .moveout fle.
+Then you can upload the single .moveout file to your mainframe, and use the @README member to know where everything goes.

 - rex items must reside in a REXX library, typically a SYSEXEC, SYSPROC or CSIQCLS0 library
 - pnl items must reside in an ISPF panel library, typically an ISPPLIB or a CSIQPENU library